-Stolen Armored Vehicle Chase Ends With Soldier's Arrest
+Police Say Soldier Stole Armored Vehicle And Led Them On Two-Hour Chase

-A soldier stole an armored vehicle from a military installation outside Richmond, Va., Tuesday night, leading police on a two hour chase that ended with his arrest in downtown Richmond.
+Police say a soldier stole an armored vehicle from a military installation outside Richmond, Va., Tuesday night, leading them on a two-hour chase that ended downtown with his arrest.

-Joshua Philip Yabut, 29, of Richmond, Va., was charged with driving under the influence of drugs, one felony count of eluding police and one felony count of unauthorized use of a vehicle, Sgt.
-Keeli Hill with the Virginia State Police told NPR in statement.
-Yabut, an active duty National Guardsman, is a 1st Lt. assigned as the commander of Petersburg, Va.-based Headquarters Company, 276th Engineer Battalion.
+Police say the suspect, identified as Joshua Philip Yabut, 29, of Richmond, Va., took the vehicle from Fort Pickett in Blackstone, Va., just before 8 p.m.
+ET.

-Police say Yabut took the vehicle from Fort Pickett in Blackstone, Va., just before 8 p.m.
-Yabut's unit was conducting routine training there at the time, according to Cotton Puryear, a National Guard spokesman.
+His unit was conducting routine training there at the time, according to Cotton Puryear a National Guard spokesman.

+Yabut then headed north on Interstate 95 before entering Richmond, according to police.
 Around 9:40 p.m.
 Yabut stopped and surrendered to Virginia State Police about a block from the state capitol building.

-As far as chases go, it wasn't exactly high-speed: the vehicle tops out at about 40 m.p.h.
-The vehicle, an M577 armored personnel carrier, is the property of the Virginia National Guard, and was not equipped with weaponry.
+As far as chases go, it wasn't exactly high-speed: The vehicle tops out at about 40 m.p.h.
+The M577 armored personnel carrier, the property of the Virginia National Guard, was not equipped with weaponry.

 Still, the incident caused a stir among residents and lit up social media.
-Videos posted by witnesses showed a long line of police sirens blaring in pursuit of the tank-like vehicle — although Hill was careful to emphasize the M577 is not an actual tank.
+Videos posted by witnesses showed a long line of police sirens blaring in pursuit of the tank-like vehicle — although Hill was careful to emphasize the vehicle is not an actual tank.

-The vehicle was equipped with treads and is typically used for transporting troops.
+It was equipped with treads and is typically used for transporting troops.

 Stolen Tank in pursuit through #rva #richmondva #richmondvirginia #VA #804 #stolentank #tank #rva804 #stolentankrichnond #crime #richmondtimes #foxnews #cnn pic.twitter.com/ddAM5ZneOj— BlackBankMedia (@BlackBankMedia) June 6, 2018